 As a result, they embark on her transformation in which she must behave like a “proper lady.”
-Eliza is a spirited character, so she resists, but hopes it can help turn her life around.
-With some upbeat music and banter between Eliza and Henry, it’s a must watch for musical lovers.
-It was controversial when it was first released because even though Hepburn masters the famous character, she didn’t actually record all of the songs with her own singing voice.
-Nonetheless, she adapted to a broadway audience and her talent is shown on a great scale in this film.
+Eliza is a spirited character, so she resists but hopes it can help turn her life around.
+With some upbeat music and banter between Eliza and Henry, it’s a must-watch for musical lovers.
+It was controversial when it was first released because even though Hepburn mastered the famous character, she didn’t actually record all of the songs with her own singing voice.
+Nonetheless, she adapted to a Broadway audience and her talent is shown on a great scale in this film.

 7. Paris When It Sizzles (1964)

-If you’re a writer or some day hope to write a screenplay, you’ll think Paris When It Sizzles is one of the best Audrey Hepburn movies out there.
+If you’re a writer or someday hope to write a screenplay, you’ll think Paris When It Sizzles is one of the best Audrey Hepburn movies out there.
 Richard Benson is a writer who has a bad habit of procrastination.
-So, after he sold a plotless movie titled “The Girl Who Stole the Eiffel Tower,” he has to come up with a blockbuster concept quick.
+So, after he sold a plotless movie titled “The Girl Who Stole the Eiffel Tower,” he had to come up with a blockbuster concept quickly.

 6. How to Steal a Million (1966)

 How to Steal a Million is a lesser-known Audrey Hepburn movie, but its unique plot and suspenseful premise place it as number six on our list.
 Hepburn plays Nicole Bonnet who is a loving and loyal daughter even though her father is an art forger, making millions off of fake masterpieces, and gets them both mixed up with thieves.
 He continues to get away with his scheme until the Kléber-Lafayette Museum plans to authenticate his latest find.